 Use Numbers

-It’s no coincidence that copywriters often use numbers in their headlines.
-Listicles work, and people love them for their conciseness, so there’s no harm in using this format for your headlines.
+There’s a reason why copywriters often use numbers in their headlines.
+They work, and people love them for their conciseness, so there’s no harm in using this format.
+Just remember that context is important; leave them out if the headline doesn’t read right.

 Consider Using the 3Ws and 1H

 People consume content to either learn something new, be entertained, or solve a problem.
 Using what, why, when, and how in your headlines is an easy way to grab their attention.
+Just keep in mind that sometimes mixing numbers with this headline format isn’t ideal.

 Use Emotional, Power, or Unique Words